bhuve1996/burger-fest/docs/SETUP_GUIDE.md

 ### 4.2 Setup Environment Variables ✅ DONE

-Next.js reads environment variables from `apps/admin/.env.local`.
-Add these to your root `.env` file (they'll be used by other apps too):
+Next.js is configured to read from root `.env` file.
+Add these to your root `.env`:

 ```bash
 # Add to root .env file